Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 Swedish Flower Hen chicken breed base colors are black, blue, yellow, and red.
 They have yellow to black mottled skin.

 Further, this chicken breed features a red comb and wattles.
-When they reach maturity, the ear lobes, comb, and wattles of this beautiful bird become bright red.
+When they reach maturity, this beautiful bird’s ear lobes, comb, and wattles become bright red.

 Size